connervieira/Assassin/CONFIGURATION.md

 This section of configuration values effect Assassin's visual displays.

 - `silence_console_displays` is a boolean value that determines whether all alerts and information displays will be disabled in the console output.
-    - This might be useful if you use an external interface for Assassin, and only want diagnositc, debug, error, and warning messages to be displayed.
+    - This might be useful if you use an external interface for Assassin, and only want diagnostic, debug, error, and warning messages to be displayed.
 - `displays` contains values that allow the user to turn on and off each information display individually.
     - `time` can be toggled on and off.
     - `date` can be toggled on and off.